Crínán of Dunkeld: Abbot of Dunkeld

-The monastery was founded as a daughter foundations of Iona Abbey on the north bank of the River Tay in the 6th century or early 7th century following the missionary expeditions of St Columba into the land of the Picts.
+Dunkeld Abbey was founded as a daughter foundations of Iona Abbey on the north bank of the River Tay in the 6th century or early 7th century following the missionary expeditions of St Columba into the land of the Picts.
 It may have continued to draw its hierarchy from the Cenél Conaill of Donegal.
 Iain Moncreiffe argued that Crinán belonged to a Scottish sept of the Irish Cenél Conaill royal dynasty.
 Alternatively, Christopher Cairney proposed a Cenél nEógain descent for the House of Dunkeld.

 While the title of Hereditary Abbot (coarb in Gaelic) was a feudal position that was often exercised in name only, Crinán does seem to have acted as Abbot in charge of the monastery in his time.
 He was thus a man of high position in both clerical and secular society.

 The magnificent semi-ruined Dunkeld Cathedral, built in stages between 1260 and 1501, stands today on the grounds once occupied by the monastery.
 The Cathedral contains the only surviving remains of the previous monastic society: a course of red stone visible in the east choir wall that may have been re-used from an earlier building, and two stone ninth – or tenth-century cross-slabs in the Cathedral Museum.

 Walter Bower and John of Fordun do not identify Crínán as abbot of Dunkeld but accord him the offices of abbot of Dull and seneschal of the Isles.